 More vegan recipes

-For another easy vegetable side dish, try this roasted asparagus.
+- For another easy vegetable side dish, try this baked asparagus with balsamic vinegar and olive oil.
 It couldn’t be simpler, yet it’s tasty enough to serve at a dinner party.

 Oven Roasted Okra